straightvisions/plugin_sv_tracking_manager/readme.txt

 = Plugin Description =

-SV Tracking Manager allows you to implement tracking scripts on your website - DSGVO compatible with Usercentrics support.
+SV Tracking Manager allows you to implement tracking scripts on your website - GDPR (DSGVO) compatible with Usercentrics support.

 = Team =